MaximilianoRicoTabo/pmpro-keap/.github/CONTRIBUTING.md

-# Contribute to Paid Memberships Pro
+# Contribute to Paid Memberships Pro - Keap Integration

 Paid Memberships Pro is the "community solution" for membership sites on WordPress, and so contributions of all kinds are appreciated.